The comparable-evidence layer under your Site Release Fund application.

 What is the refusal-reason pattern?

 The ten-category refusal taxonomy, weighted to the relevant site type.
-In Lambeth, conversion refusals have space-standards as the largest single coded category, with design among the next most common — the inverse of what most agents brief against.
+In Lambeth, conversion refusals have space-standards as the largest single coded category, with design among the next most common.
+That is the inverse of what most agents brief against.
 The borough-specific pattern is what your survey scope and design brief have to be calibrated against.

 Three boroughs where the council itself is the most likely applicant